jstran9/sfg-mysql-recipe-app/README.md

 This is a sample recipe app from John Thompson's [Course](https://www.udemy.com/spring-framework-5-beginner-to-guru/).
-This repository follows sections 11 and 12 of the course.
+This repository follows section 11 of the course.

+Originally I was going to make this repository contain section 12 as well but I will create another repository for that.